-Augustana's new master of science in speech-language pathology was developed by faculty in the college's well-established undergraduate program in communication sciences and disorders.
+Augustana's Master of Science in Speech-Language Pathology program was developed by faculty in the college's well-established undergraduate program in Communication Sciences and Disorders.

 • Gain more experience with 84 graduate credits, half in clinic-based courses.
 Within a liberal arts setting that highlights ethics and service, graduate students become better prepared for their future work.

-• Complete four clinical practicums in Augustana's on-campus Barbara A. Roseman Center for Speech, Language, and Hearing, one of the oldest college-based speech and language clinics in the nation.
+• Complete four clinical practicums in Augustana's on-campus clinic.
+The Barbara A. Roseman Center for Speech, Language, and Hearing is one of the oldest college-based speech and language clinics in the nation.
 The clinic population reflects the large and linguistically diverse Quad-Cities community (pop.
 450,000).

-Technology in the center allows for real-time input from advisors during student clinician sessions.
+Technology in the Roseman Center allows for real-time input from advisors during student clinicians' sessions.

 In addition to language and voice disorders, course topics include counseling, neuro/cognitive issues, the aging brain, multiculturalism, and ethical issues in clinic methods.

 Augustana students will complete our Master of Science in Speech Language Pathology program with the experience and knowledge to be effective speech-language pathologists.